objetos/q_p5fx/visit_quadrille/visit_quadrille_fx.md

 ## Example using arrow functions

 The following example uses an [arrow function](https://www.w3schools.com/js/js_arrow_function.asp), also known as an anonymous function, instead of a named function.
-Arrow functions provide a concise way to write functions in JavaScript and are often used when the function doesn’t need a specific name.
+Arrow functions provide a concise way to write functions in JavaScript, especially for short, one-off uses.

 {{< p5-global-iframe quadrille="true" width="625" height="425" >}}
 `use strict`;